gitter-badger/dotfiles-11/dotfileTODO.markdown

 	- eunuch
 	- pathogen
 	- repeat
-5. Figure out how to make custom help page to list all my mappings.
+6. Figure out how to make custom help page to list all my mappings.
 	- The command to access this information should be ':help me'
 	- put vimrc info -- before this, pull from or install vim-unimpared
 	- key usage and shortcuts for plugins
-6. readme
+7. readme
-7. metaprogram a custom dotfiles builder -- in ruby if possible
+8. metaprogram a custom dotfiles builder -- in ruby if possible
 	- include package installer
-8. update configuration script:
+9. update configuration script:
 	- script should ask if user wants to do all and also give a list of what "all" means
 	- if user selects no then the program should walk through each setup task and ask for a y/n
-9. Go back through vimrc and make all breaks at 80 instead of 100.
+10. Go back through vimrc and make all breaks at 80 instead of 100.
 PERHAPS undo that line length hack?
-10. go through thoughtbot additions.
+11. go through thoughtbot additions.
-11. check stuff in old directory for any additions browse the net for common or smart bash shortcuts. organize the bash like vim
+12. check stuff in old directory for any additions browse the net for common or smart bash shortcuts. organize the bash like vim
-12. check profile add to script etc if necessary.
+13. check profile add to script etc if necessary.
-13. find out if there is a way to include files based on system. so debian and osx etc would have separate files?
+14. find out if there is a way to include files based on system. so debian and osx etc would have separate files?
-14. document the submodule addtition and update and int process on other machines
+15. document the submodule addtition and update and int process on other machines
-15. add shortcut for pi to start and stop vnc sudo /etc/init.d/tightvncserver start
+16. add shortcut for pi to start and stop vnc sudo /etc/init.d/tightvncserver start
-16. should i use zsh? http://fendrich.se/blog/2012/09/28/no/
+17. should i use zsh? http://fendrich.se/blog/2012/09/28/no/
-17. markdown plugin?
+18. markdown plugin?
-18. add to config script.. if dotfiles is not located in the ~/ directory then make a simlink to its actual location from the ~/ directory
+19. add to config script.. if dotfiles is not located in the ~/ directory then make a simlink to its actual location from the ~/ directory
-19. add 1w mapping to 10w like i did for j k l and h
+20. add 1w mapping to 10w like i did for j k l and h

-FUTURE
+21. are there ruby things i need to add?
+22. hashrocket shortcut not working
+23. change granularity of undo
+24. add a past shortcut. :set paste and :set nopaste FUTURE
 - slim template engine. allows simple html tags.. use when developing own site in ruby. https://github.com/slim-template/vim-slim and https://github.com/slim-template/slim
 - pull some of the best mappings from https://github.com/tpope/vim-unimpaired